 Things to note

 - Conditional logic can only be set up for one trigger field, not a combination of fields.
-For example, you can't specify IF tickbox = ticked and textbox = “cat”, then show these selected fields.
+For example, you can't specify IF checkbox = checked and textbox = “cat”, then show these selected fields.

-- Conditional logic – both triggered and selected fields – must be limited to a specific signer.
-You can’t set up a trigger field which when filled out by one signer triggers fields for another signer.
+- Conditional logic, both triggered and selected fields, must be limited to a specific signer.
+You can’t set up a trigger field that, when complete by one signer, triggers fields for another signer.